 As the digital advertising chain is decoupled from anything physical this ripples from consumer spending to impacting big tech revenue with immense speed.
 This, of course will affect how these companies use their resources, and the workforce needed to run their businesses.

-To try to quantify what is happening to global tech companies’ workforce, I’ve collected some numbers and below is an illustration of the announced lay-offs in five prominent big tech companies as of 2023-01-20.
-On this day, Google announced their
+To try to quantify what is happening to global tech companies’ workforce, I’ve collected some numbers and below is a chart illustrating the announced lay-offs in nine prominent big tech companies as of 2023-01-20.
+On this day, Google announced their reduction of 12’000 “roles” which triggered me to look into this.

 Note some trends;